 Assembly, Congressional, Senate, and Board of Equalization District maps, certified by the Citizens Redistricting Commission, are hosted here as well.
 They can be found as well under the Redistricting tab as an interactive map or in a variety of geographic formats.

 Please use our Contact Us or call us at (510) 642-9086 if you would like our assistance with any project concerning our data.
 We also welcome your feedback on this site.
 Thank you!

 Here are some quick links to help you get started on finding what you need.

 Voting, registration, and geographic data sets for the State of California.

 Learn about where files are located and how to import and use the data.

 Follow the links to access new uploads and the latest versions of data files.

-The 2018 General Election data and geography files are now available for San Benito county.
+The 2018 General Election data and geography files are now available for Imperial county.

-The 2018 General Election data and geography files are now available for Amador and Nevada counties.
+The 2018 General Election data and geography files are now available for Glenn county.

 We would love to help.
 Please leave us a message and we will get right back to you: